remipch/solar_concentrator/mechanics/README.md

 ## Solar panel

 > [!NOTE]
-> The cable is not modelled because I didn't find a simple way to do it with OpenSCAD.
+> The cable is not modeled because I couldn't find an easy way to do it with OpenSCAD.
 >
-> Each cable is actually wound around the motor axis, then passes through the pulley
+> Each cable is actually wrapped around the motor axis, then passed through the pulley
-> and is tied to a fixed ring in the corner of the panel
+> and tied to a fixed ring in the corner of the panel
-> (see the photo and video in the toplevel README).
+> (see the photo and video in the top-level README).

 | Assembled | Exploded |
 | --------- | -------- |